 The federal regulations governing the student financial assistance programs stipulate that in order to continue to be eligible for Title IV funds (i.e. Direct Stafford Loans, Direct PLUS Loan, Federal Perkins Loans, and Federal Work Study) students must maintain satisfactory academic progress towards a degree.
-Satisfactory Academic Progress (SAP) will be reviewed at the end of each semester.
+Satisfactory Academic Progress (SAP) will be reviewed at the end of each school year (Spring semester).
 To maintain satisfactory academic progress, students must achieve both a minimum grade point average (GPA) and complete a minimum number of credit hours as defined below.

-Qualitative Measure:
+Qualitative Measure (GPA):

-Law students are required to maintain a minimum cumulative GPA of 2.0 on all course work at the end of each semester.
+All Law students are expected to maintain a minimum cumulative GPA of 2.0.

-Quantitative Measure:
+Quantitative Measure (PACE):

-Full-time law students are required to complete a minimum of 75% of credit hours attempted for each semester.
+All law students are required to complete a minimum of 67% of all credit hours attempted.